jupyter/nbconvert/docs/source/removing_cells.rst

 Removing cells, inputs, or outputs
 ==================================

-.. module:: nbconvert.preprocessors
+.. module:: nbconvert.processors

-When converting Notebooks into other formats, it is possible to remove parts of a cell, or entire cells, using preprocessors.
+When converting Notebooks into other formats, it is possible to remove parts of a cell, or entire cells, using processors.
 The notebook will remain unchanged, but the outputs will have certain pieces removed.
 Here are two primary ways to accomplish this.